vuoro/rahti/README.md

 ## Rendering HTML and SVG

-There are built-in DOM Effects for rendering HTML and SVG.
-They're built using the public API of this library, so there's no magic.
-They follow the same rules as your code.
+The library comes with DOM Effects for rendering HTML and SVG.

 One rule to remember: DOM Effects must be passed as arguments to another DOM Effect.
 Otherwise they won't know where to mount.
 There also needs to be a root DOM Effect, created using `createRoot`.